ppkantorski/RetroSync/README.md

 # RetroSync
 Sync Retroarch saves between SNES classic and computer.

 Whenever a new battery save is generated (whether on computer directory or on snes classic) that new battery save is then passed onto the other device.
-So using this script is as simple as saving on one device, then seeing your battery save on the other device when starting up the game.
+Using this script is as simple running it on a computer, saving on either device, then seeing your battery save on the other device when starting up the game after about a minute or less.

 # Installation
 1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.